lexngu/cmme/README.md

 # Computational Models of Musical Expectation – Comparison Environment
-This Python3-library provides the environment to run model, to collect their output, and to generate the plot for visual inspection.
+This Python3-library provides the environment to run models, to collect their output, and to generate plots for visual inspection.

 Currently supported models:
-* PPM-Decay (Harrison et al., 2020)
+* PPM-Decay (Harrison et al., 2020): Both "simple", and "decay" version.
-* D-REX (Skerritt-Davis & Elhilali, 2018; 2020; 2021a; 2021b)
+* D-REX (Skerritt-Davis & Elhilali, 2018; 2020; 2021a; 2021b): All distributions (Gaussian, GMM, Lognormal, Poisson), multi-feature input.

 The Jupyter notebooks are part of another repository: https://github.com/lexngu/cmme-jupyter